 - Cluster: Two or more seizures within a 24-hour period with the dog regaining full consciousness between seizures

 - Status Epilepticus: Either (a) a single seizure lasting longer than 5 minutes, or (b) a number of seizures over a short period of time without regaining full consciousness between each seizure.
 If your dog suffers from a Status Epilepticus seizure call your vet immediately for advice.
 Seizures lasting longer than 5 minutes can be life threatening.

-Focal Seizure Evolving Into a Generalised Seizure
+Focal Seizure Evolving Into a Generalized Seizure

-A focal seizure that goes on to evolve into a generalised seizure is the most common seizure type seen in dogs.
+A focal seizure that goes on to evolve into a generalized seizure is the most common seizure type seen in dogs.
 Often times the focal seizure is so short or subtle that the signs can be missed by even the most attentive pet parents.
 If your dog begins having a generalised seizure, try to remember exactly what your dog was doing before it began, and let your vet know when you speak to them.
-A full understanding of what your dog was doing before the generalised seizure began can help your vet to diagnose the type of seizure your dog is experiencing and possible cause.
+A full understanding of what your dog was doing before the generalized seizure began can help your vet to diagnose the type of seizure your dog is experiencing and possible cause.